Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: The proof of Theorem and Theorem

 in the barrier sense.
 This is a contradiction.
 Hence $C_1>0$ on $M^4$.

 This completes the proof of Proposition \ref{pro:positiveC1}. \end{proof}

-Our second proposition only applies to $4$-dimensional complete gradient shrinking Ricci solitons.
+Our second proposition only applies to $4$-dimensional complete noncompact gradient shrinking Ricci solitons.

-\begin{prop} Let $(M^4,g,f)$ be a 4-dimensional complete gradient shrinking Ricci soliton with half positive isotropic curvature, then there exists a constant $K$ such that either $A_1 \geq \frac{K}{f}$ or $C_1 \geq \frac{K}{f}$.
-Here, the constant $K$ only depends on the geometry of the metric $g$ on a large ball. \end{prop}
+\begin{prop} Let $(M^4,g,f)$ be a 4-dimensional complete noncompact gradient shrinking Ricci soliton with half positive isotropic curvature, then either $A_1 \geq \frac{K}{f}$ or $C_1 \geq \frac{K}{f}$ for some constant $K>0$ depending only on the geometry on a fixed large geodesic ball. \end{prop}

 \begin{proof} By Proposition \ref{pro:positiveC1}, we know that either $A>0$ or $C>0$.
 Again, without loss of generality, we may assume $C>0$.
 We shall use a similar argument as in Chow-Lu-Yang \cite{CLY11}.